dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 requests and issues in other repositories by including the repository owner and name before the issue number.

-Please also tag any GitHub users you would like to notice this issue (if any).
+Please also tag any GitHub users you would like to be notified of this issue (if any).
 You can tag someone on GitHub with the `@` symbol followed by their GitHub account name, e.g. `@johlju`.

 Fill in each section in the template as necessary.
-The more details you provide, the easier will it be for the community to help you with your issue.
+The more detail you provide, the easier it will be for the community to help you with your issue.

-*This example is not providing much context, but for the sake of length* *it has been deliberate shortened.*
+*This example does not provide much context.
+It has also been shortened* *for the sake of brevity.*

 ```plaintext
     #### Details of the scenario you tried and the problem that is occurring